 As we entered, we had no idea that it was a completely rebuilt and moved village, depicting life from yesteryear.

 Bunratty Castle is the most complete and authentic medieval fortress in Ireland.
 Built-in 1425 it was restored in 1954 to its former medieval splendor and now contains mainly 15th and 16th-century furnishings, tapestries, and works of art which capture the mood of those times.

 The was once a drawbridge, but this has been replaced by steps for easy entry, but the genuine feel of the castles formidable grandeur is still present.

 As we entered the main room, there is a series of plaques and posters of educational value.
 We found it really interesting that many of the Earls looked so alike – even though it was over hundreds of years.

-The grand table – a giant chunk of forrest timber, made us feel as though we were re-living medieval times.
+The grand table – a giant chunk of forest timber, made us feel as though we were re-living medieval times.

-As you head up the winding staircases, you are welcomed by period dressed staff, so friendly and helpful, and quite happy for us to touch, feel and sit whilst enjoying the splendour of the castle.
+As you head up the winding staircases, you are welcomed by period dressed staff, so friendly and helpful, and quite happy for us to touch, feel and sit whilst enjoying the splendor of the castle.

 There is a dungeon in the far corner, and we were welcomed to go down and experience a genuine lock-in.
 Damp, dark and creepy, it made you realize what they would have endured.

 The detailed plaques are something not to miss.
 Many of them are around the castle.